DanielleDaly/milestone-project-3-python/README.md

 <h3 align="center"><img src="readme-images/screenshot-name-blank.png"></h3>

-### Python Random Library

-- The Python random library is imported and used to generate the target number that the user tries to guess

 ### Accept User Input

 - The application allows the user to enter a number which will be used as their guess.
 They can enter up to 5 guesses.
 If after 5 guesses they have not chosen the correct number they lose the game.